-- Is there a program available to help seniors identify volunteer opportunities? - Do a range of opportunities exist for seniors who want to volunteer? - Would seniors say they feel welcome and are encouraged to attend community meetings? - Are older adults' contributions regularly recognized in publications (e.g., newspapers, newsletters, etc.) - Are older adults' contributions regularly recognized at public meetings? - Are exceptional contributions by seniors recognized with awards and/or public ceremonies? - Are seniors represented on most public community boards and committees? - Is there a central information source, (e.g., hotline, website, etc.) available for your community to help potential volunteers learn about opportunities to volunteer?
+- Is there a program available to help seniors identify volunteer opportunities? - Do a range of opportunities exist for seniors who want to volunteer?

+• Would seniors say they feel welcome and are encouraged to attend community meetings?

+• Are older persons' contributions regularly recognized in publications (e.g., newspapers, newsletters, etc.)

+- Are older persons' contributions regularly recognized at public meetings? - Are exceptional contributions by seniors recognized with awards and/or public ceremonies?

+• Are seniors represented on most public community boards and committees?

-• Are there opportunities available to the community to learn about and participate in intergenerational programs (e.g., Adopt a Grandparent, volunteer opportunities, etc.)?
+• Is there a central information source, (e.g., hotline, website, etc.) available for your community to help potential volunteers learn about opportunities to volunteer? • Are there opportunities available to the community to learn about and participate in intergenerational programs (e.g., Adopt a Grandparent, volunteer opportunities, etc.)?